card0127/ecommerce-website/products/gloves2.md

 ---
 layout: products
 category: gloves
-name: gloves two
+name: Cartoon Gloves
 image: products/gloves2.jpg
 ---

-*This flowers* gloves is an **amazing** and soft product that will be your preference of choice number one every day!
+*This cartoon* gloves is an **amazing** and soft product that will be your preference of choice number one every day!

 Materials used [100% cotton](http://en.wikipedia.org/wiki/Cotton).